Why Take Students Abroad? 5 Benefits of Educational Travel

 1. Dominican Republic

 The Dominican Republic is an excellent country for high school students and teachers who want to learn and practice Spanish.
 First, the DR is beautiful.
-Imagine lush mountainous region and white sand beaches.
+Imagine mountainous regions and white sand beaches.
 Within this setting, there are endless opportunities for adventure, cultural immersion and service.
 Students will be motivated to learn and practice the language since they’ll be enjoying themselves.

 Our Spanish Language and Mountain Immersion program in the Dominican Republic allows students to learn Spanish in a the classroom from native speakers.
 Then the students will stay with a welcoming host family where they can use Spanish skills in a low-pressure setting.